Table of Contents

 What is Cryptography?

-The Concept of Cryptography in Cryptocurrency
+The Role of Cryptography in Cryptocurrency

-While many people have used cryptocurrency for years, they may not know about the “behind the scenes” explanation above.
-Private keys are stored in your cryptocurrency wallet, which can be a mobile, desktop, web, or hardware wallet.
-If your cryptocurrencies are stored on exchanges like Binance and Coinbase web wallet, the exchanges are the custodian of your private keys.
-On the other hand, if you use a hardware wallet or other non-custodial wallets, you are in control of your private keys.
+Many people have been using cryptocurrency for years without knowing the behind-the-scenes mechanics.
+Your cryptocurrency wallet, which can be mobile, desktop, web, or hardware, stores your private keys.
+If you store your cryptocurrencies on exchanges likeBinance and Coinbase web wallet, the exchanges act as custodians of your private keys.
+However, if you use a hardware wallet or other non-custodial wallets, you have control over your private keys.

 Blockchain is the future, and it is impressive to see Identity.com contributing to this desired future through the Solana ecosystem and other Web3 projects.
 Also, as a member of the World Wide Web Consortium (W3C), the standards body for the World Wide Web.

 Identity.com, as a future-oriented company, is an open-source ecosystem providing access to on-chain and secure identity verification for businesses, giving their customers a hassle-free experience.
 Our solutions improve the user experience and reduce onboarding friction through reusable and interoperable Gateway Passes.
 Please refer to our docs about how to help you with identity verification and general KYC processes.